openshift/enhancements/enhancements/maintenance/machine-maintenance-operator.md

 ### User Stories [optional]

 #### Story 1
-As a customer using OKD/OCP/OSD, I want my cluster/s to be proactive in handling events that are initiated by the cloud provider hosting my cluster.
+As a customer using OKD/OCP/OSD, I want my cluster/s to be proactive in handling events that are initiated by the provider hosting my cluster.
 This will assure me that OKD/OCP/OSD accounts for machines in the cluster that require terminating or stopping to be proactively maintained and addressed with intention.

 ### Implementation Details/Notes/Constraints [optional]

 Constraints:
-* This implementation will require the machine-api to query cloud providers for scheduled maintenances and publish them in the machine's CR.
+* This implimentation will require the machine-api to query cloud providers for scheduled maintenances and publish them in the machines CR.
 * GCP only allows maintenances to be queried from the node itself -> `curl http://metadata.google.internal/computeMetadata/v1/instance/maintenance-event -H "Metadata-Flavor: Google"`

 This operator will iterate through the machineList{} and inspect each machine CR for scheduled maintenances.
 If a maintenance is found, the controller will validate the state of the cluster prior to performing any maintenance.
 For example; is the cluster upgrading? is the cluster already performing a maintenance?